 What is it?

-First things first, what exactly are pool algae?
+First things first, what exactly is algae?
 Algae are single-celled plants that are a pool owner’s worst enemy.
 There are several thousand species that grow and reproduce in water.
 Some species reproduce very rapidly and can change a pool’s water green within a single day.
 What many people aren’t aware of is that algae aren’t only green, although that is the most common type.
 Common pool algae are, green, yellow, and black.
 Yellow algae is typically the most difficult to control while removing green algae is more manageable.
 Black algae forms in areas of low circulation in the pool like the walls and deep corners.

 While a big part of your job as a Certified Pool Operator® will be learning the many methods of removing algae from a pool, learning what fosters its growth is a good jumping off point for those about to begin training.
 All of the nutrients that pool algae require in order to grow are present in pool water – carbon, hydrogen, oxygen, nitrogen and phosphorous.
 Nitrogen and phosphorus also enter the pool from people and the environment including cosmetics, dead skin, soils, fertilizers, dead insects, and bird droppings.
 Algae will then digest and store the phosphorus.

 While algae can make a pool look toxic, it surprisingly isn’t in itself harmful to humans.
 Algae as an organism isn’t dangerous to humans but it can harbor bacteria growth which certainly can certainly harm someone.
 However, it does pose other risks.
 Pool algae create slipping hazards when it is present on wet deck areas.
 Also, if it is growing on the floor of the pool it could cause someone to slip into deeper water.
 It clouds up the water which can make it difficult to see a potential drowning victim.